 If you put 20% down, you can avoid paying PMI (private mortgage insurance), and your monthly payments will be lower.
 You can set the money you save from no PMI into sinking funds for major house expenses so you don’t have to use credit cards or take out a home equity line of credit to pay for things you should be able to plan for.

 A big part of being a successful investor involves setting goals and following a plan to meet those goals.
 The “Rule of 72” allows an investor to quickly estimate how long it will take to double an investment at a set annual rate of return.

 While the Rule of 72 has several potential applications, it's essentially an easy way for you to compare two or more investment options.

 The calculation is simple: Take the number 72 and divide it by the anticipated annual compounded rate of return.

 Example: 72/6 (a 6% annual compounded rate of return) = 12 years.
 If you have $1,000 to invest at 6%, you would have close to $2,000 by the end of 12 years or about $4,000 in 24 years.

 You can also use the Rule of 72 to figure out the interest rate you’d need to earn to double your money in a set period.
 If you have $20,000 to invest and want it to double to $40,000 in ten years, you would do this calculation: 72/X = 10 years.
 When you solve for X, you get 7.2% interest.

 25X Rule (retirement)

-The “25X or Multiply x 25 Rule” is an easy way to estimate how much you’ll need to have in savings to live out your retirement years.
+The “25X or Multiply x 25 Rule” is an easy way to estimate how much you'll need to have in savings for your retirement years.